pfs5/UnrealImGui/README.md

 ============
 Fork of the UnrealEngine plugin integrating **ImGUI** into the engine.

 I have added some small improvements for my personal use and hereby made them public if someone else might find them useful.
-The setup has not changed so please see the original repository for instructions.

 The code is far from completed as I will keep adding stuff as I continue using this.